 - Highly Customizable Sales Workflow: Customizable workflows to match your unique sales process, from lead to invoice, with smart configuration tools.

-- Built on Industry Best Practices: Built on industry best practices to drive automation and efficiency across the entire sales cycle.
+- Built on Industry Best Practices: Drives automation and efficiency across the entire sales cycle.

 Conclusion

 A systematic sales process is the foundation of a consistent and scalable sales function, particularly in Singapore’s dynamic economy.
-Moving from ad hoc efforts to a specified framework guarantees that clarity, consistency, and efficiency are maintained in a competitive market.
+Moving from ad hoc efforts to a well-defined framework ensures clarity, consistency, and efficiency in a competitive market.

 FAQ: